Janani-Sankarasubramanian/Hedge-Fund-CaseStudy/README.md

 What if we were to fundamentally transform the way hedge funds operate?
 If we could find a way for hedge funds to invest in equities that are less risky, but still provide a higher return, we are helping investors eliminate a part or all of their risk.
 This project's main aim is to address this problem by performing a risk analysis on several equities using various factors used to measure the financial health of an equity.

 ### Data collection
-Used Quantopian.com and their libraries to import stock market data.
+Used Quantopian.com and its libraries to import stock market data.

 ### Features